storkjs/tags-input/README.md

 #### Methods
 _addTag(tagObj)_: adds a new tag to the chosen tags list.
-arguments: _tagObj_ {object} - tagObj.value, tagObj.displayName, tagObj.groupId, tagObj.groupDisplayName.
+arguments: _tagObj_ {object} - tagObj.value, tagObj.label, tagObj.groupField, tagObj.groupLabel.

 _removeTag(index)_: remove a tag from the chosenTags. arguments: _index_ {integer} - the position of the tag in the `chosenTags` array.